justinb14/union_shop/README.md

 -**Footer**: Displayed footer that shows the sites title and powered by shopify as well as social media links, refreshes the page when clicked.
 -**Collection Page**: At time of writing one display page added for the navy hoodie, in this page users can adjust size and colour as well as quantity.
--**Functioning Hero Section**: Displayed Hero Section where users can press arrows to navigate through relevant tabs
+-**Functioning Hero Section**: Displayed Hero Section where users can press arrows to navigate through relevant tabs -**Dummy Product Pages**: Products in essential range and signature range now have their own page where users can accordingly adjust colour and size